 The Great One & Super Mario Go Off

 Four years later, Mario Lemieux accomplished something even Gretzky didn’t do in his career; score eight points in a Stanley Cup playoff game.
-He tied or set multiple records in a Pittsburgh Penguins’ 10-7 victory against the Philadelphia Flyers, in Game of the Patrick Division Final.
+He tied or set multiple records in a Pittsburgh Penguins’ 10-7 victory against the Philadelphia Flyers in Game 5 of the Patrick Division Final.

-In addition to the hat trick record and the most goals in one period, Lemieux ties the record for the most points in a playoff game set in the previous season by Patrik Sundstrom of the New Jersey Devils.
-He also joined Maurice Richard, Darry Sittler and Reggie Leach as the only players with a five-goal game in the postseason.
+In addition to the hat trick record and the most goals in one period, Lemieux tied the record for the most points in a playoff game set in the previous season by Patrik Sundstrom of the New Jersey Devils.
+He also joined Maurice Richard, Darry Sittler, and Reggie Leach as the only players with a five-goal game in the postseason.

 In addition to Lemieux’s record-setting performance in 1989, the Penguins led two very impressive comebacks on this date.
-On April 25, 2008, they erase a three-goal deficit to beat the New York Rangers, 5-4, in Game 1 of the Eastern Conference semifinals.
+On April 25, 2008, they erased a three-goal deficit to beat the New York Rangers 5-4 in Game 1 of the Eastern Conference Semifinals.
 Until that point, the Rangers were 93-1 all-time in playoff games in which they owned a three-goal lead.

 Exactly one year later, they pulled off the same comeback against the rival Flyers.
 Philadelphia jumped out to a 3-0 lead in Game 6 of the Eastern Conference Quarterfinals before the Penguins scored the last five goals of the night.
-Sidney Crosby scored twice to go along with goals by Ruslan Fedotenko, Mark Eaton and Sergei Gonchar to help the Penguins advance into the second round.
+Sidney Crosby scored twice to go along with Ruslan Fedotenko, Mark Eaton, and Sergei Gonchar to help the Penguins advance into the second round.

-On April 25, 1994, Patrick Roy made 60 saves and Kirk Muller scored in overtime to give the Montreal Canadiens a 2-1 win over the Boston Bruins, in Game 5 of the Eastern Conference Quarterfinals.
+On April 25, 1994, Roy made 60 saves, and Kirk Muller scored in overtime to give the Montreal Canadiens a 2-1 win over the Boston Bruins in Game 5 of the Eastern Conference Quarterfinals.
 It was the Canadiens and Roy’s 11th straight playoff overtime win, both NHL records.

-Three years later, on April 25, 1967, Bob Pulford scored in double overtime to lead the Maple Leafs to a 3-2 win over Canadiens, in Game 3 of the Stanley Cup Final.
+Three years later, on April 25, 1967, Bob Pulford scored in double overtime to lead the Maple Leafs to a 3-2 win over the Canadiens in Game 3 of the Stanley Cup Final.
 The two teams combined for 116 shots on goal, with the Maple Leafs getting 62.

 Mike Gartner scored the third and final playoff hat trick of his career, and the only one in a Maple Leafs uniform, on April 25, 1996.
-He had a goal in each of the first two periods before scoring the game-winning goal on a late third-period power play to beat the Blues 5-4, in Game 5 of the Western Conference Quarterfinals.
+He had a goal in each of the first two periods before scoring the game-winning goal on a late third-period power play to beat the St. Louis Blues 5-4 in Game 5 of the Western Conference Quarterfinals.

 Odds & Ends

-Bobby Orr had a big night on April 25, 1972, to help the Bruins sweep the St. Louis Blues in the Stanley Cup Semifinals.
-Orr had three assists in the 5-3 victory, giving him 15 assists through the first two rounds of the playoffs.
+Bobby Orr had a big night on April 25, 1972, to help the Bruins sweep the Blues in the Stanley Cup Semifinals.
+He had three assists in the 5-3 victory, giving him 15 assists through the first two rounds of the playoffs.
 He broke the record for the most assists by a defenseman in a single playoff with one round to go.

-The previous mark of 14 was shared by Pat Stapleton and J.C.
-Tremblay.
+Pat Stapleton and J.C.
+Tremblay shared the previous mark of 14.
 He finished the postseason with 19 helpers, which remained the record for defensemen until Paul Coffey racked up 25 assists during the 1985 Stanley Cup playoffs.

-On April 25, 1997, Esa Tikkanen scored in as the Rangers beat the Florida Panthers 3-2, in Game 5 of the Eastern Conference Quarterfinals.
-It was Tikkanen’s second overtime of the series and the fourth of his playoff career.
+On April 25, 1997, Esa Tikkanen scored in as the Rangers beat the Florida Panthers 3-2 in Game 5 of the Eastern Conference Quarterfinals.
+This was his second overtime of the series and the fourth of his playoff career.

-Dale Hunter added his name to the NHL record books on April 25, 2012, when the Washington Capitals beat the Bruins, in Game 7 of the Eastern Conference Quarterfinals.
-Joel Ward scored early in overtime to make Hunter the first person ever to score a Game 7 overtime goal and then coach a team to Game 7 overtime win.
-The two teams also completed the first seven-game series in NHL history in which every game was decided by a single goal.
+Dale Hunter added his name to the NHL record books on April 25, 2012, when the Washington Capitals beat the Bruins in Game 7 of the Eastern Conference Quarterfinals.
+Joel Ward scored early in overtime to make Hunter the first person to score a Game 7 overtime goal and then coach a team to a Game 7 overtime win.
+The two teams also completed the first seven-game series in NHL history, in which every game was decided by a single goal.

 Happy Birthday to You

-There is a group of 20 players who have skated in the NHL who were born on April 25.
-Among them are Alexei Emelin (34), Rich Clune (33) and the late Pat Egan.
+There is a group of 21 players who have skated in the NHL who were born on April 25.
+Among them are Alexei Emelin (36), James Sheppard (34), Rich Clune (35), and the late Pat Egan.